 The Association for Scottish Literary Studies has also launched a new ezine called The Bottle Imp - named after one of Robert Louis Stevenson's short stories.
 The ezine covers a lot of ground, with articles on such subjects as the historical relationship between Scotland and America and the latest publications on Scottish literature and culture.

 There are a number of resources available here.
 The National Library of Scotland Bibliography of Scottish Literature in Translation (BOSLIT) is a project to develop an online bibliography of translations of Scottish writing, including not only books but also items published in journals and anthologies.
 It aims to provide a resource for the reading public, translators and researchers.
-Access to the bibliography is by Telnet.
-Scottish Bibliographies Online has over 60,000 records of books, periodicals and major articles of Scottish interest published all over the world; most of the records currently available online date from 1988 to the present.
+With over 60,000 records of books, periodicals and major articles of Scottish interest published all over the world.
+BOSLIT aims to serve the needs of academic researchers, writers and translators, libraries, schools, literature administrators and general readers.

 This is an Edinburgh University Library online resource designed around the extensive Corson Collection of Walter Scott material held in their Special Collections.
 There is an Online Image Database based primarily on the visual materials and realia contained in Edinburgh University Library's Corson Collection, including portraits of Scott and of people associated with Scott, art inspired by his novels and poems, illustrations to editions of his works, and pictures of places associated with Scott.
 The Image Collection also contains manuscripts of Scott's works and correspondence drawn from the Corson Collection and the Library's Laing Collection.